Aczone Gel 7.5% is a powerful medicine to treat your acne, but is gentle on your skin!

 IMPORTANT PATIENT INSTRUCTIONS

 - Step 1: Wash.
-Use in the morning and right before bedtime.
+Use once daily either in the morning or before bedtime.
 Gently cleanse the entire face and acne areas with a mild non-soap cleanser such as Cetaphil®.

 - Step 2: Dry.
 Pat skin dry gently with a soft towel to remove excess water.
 Never rub harshly, as this may irritate the skin.